These Trader Joe's cookies may contain rocks. See the products under recall

 Lot codes for the recalled products and customer service contact information can be found on Trader Joe’s website.

 Trader Joe’s did not specify how the rocks may have made their way into the cookies, and just noted that the company was alerted of the “potential foreign material” by a supplier.
-The Associated Press reached out to Trader Joe’s for further comment Tuesday.
+When contacted by The Associated Press Tuesday, a Trader Joe’s spokesperson did not comment further.

 The Monrovia, California-based chain is privately held by the families that also own Aldi Nord, a German grocer.
 Trader Joe’s operates around 530 stores in the U.S.